 On many of our wildlife photographic safaris we are also able to offer an additional free extra luggage allowance on the internal bush flights (where included in your trip).
 At present this applies to all of our flights into the Maasai Mara where we provide 8kg of extra allowance so you do not have to worry about bringing your camera equipment.

 On all of our wildlife photo safaris we always use accommodation that is of a high standard and in locations that have excellent and well-renowned reputations.
-They are generally smaller and more intimate bush camps or mobile tented camps that are in the centre of the action with an abundance of wildlife opportunities.
-All the camps are operated by experienced safari professionals with knowledgeable local guides and well maintained game viewing vehicles.
+The types of accommodation used varies on the location and a brief overview is detailed below.
+In short ranging from smaller and more intimate bush camps or mobile tented camps to medium sized lodges.
+All accommodation used are in the centre of the action with an abundance of wildlife opportunities.
+Together with well maintained game viewing vehicles.
+We ensure that all the camps used are operated by experienced safari professionals with knowledgeable locally qualified field guides and camp staff.
+Most of which employ staff local to the area and therefore befitting local communities.
+Detail of accommodation used for each tour is provided in detail within each PDF tour brochure.

-The accommodation types we offer do differ on all of our wildlife photographic safaris.
-From full service mobile camping to luxury tented accommodation.
-In Botswana we use mobile tented camps.
-These are fully serviced mobile-tented safari tents, either 3mx3m domed style tents or larger Meru style tents.
-These provide an authentic safari experience where you will spend your nights under the canvas, usually in private mobile campsites.
+In Botswana we generally use mobile tented camps whilst in the wildlife areas/national parks.
+These are fully serviced mobile-tented Meru style safari tents.
+This accommodation provides an authentic safari experience where you will spend your nights under the canvas, usually in private mobile campsites.
 Each campsite location is carefully chosen to optimize game viewing potential and centrally located.
 Ahead of our arrival to the camp the tents are set up by a team of dedicated support staff to ensure that the camp is ready upon arrival with comfortable tents, washing facilities and a dining area in which to enjoy lovely meals under the African sky.
 Together with our own private chef to prepare all meals.
 Each tent has its own ensuite bathroom tent attached with a toilet and a shower that is filled up with hot water upon your request.
-For more information and a full detailed description of this accommodation type with images of what to expect please consult the individual tour brochures.
+For a full detailed description of this accommodation type and what to expect please contact us to request the individual tour brochure for Botswana.

 Absolutely.
 In addition to the group wildlife photographic safaris and photo tours above we are also able to arrange and design a private and bespoke itinerary for your wildlife (non-hosted) safari.
 We are able to cater for any number of guests, from solo travellers to larger groups and can customise your private wildlife safari as you wish.
 Arranging and booking all components of your tour as needed and where you will benefit from our vast knowledge of East and Southern Africa and North American destinations.
 Together with benefiting from our local contact base and the excellent rates that we enjoy with local ground operators and accommodations.
 We focus on ensuring your experience will meet all of your expectations and delivers a carefully planned itinerary that is suited to your preferences and budget.
 Should you wish to also be hosted by Andy and/or Sarah Skinner we can also put together your own privately hosted group.
 For groups sizes of 4 or more people we can often price at the same price as one of the group trips above.
 We can work with you to design your perfect itinerary, with accommodation and duration to suit all of your requirements and budgets, plus offering you a choice of who you would like as your photographic tour leader.